DorukSega/read-each-line/README.md

 # read-each-line but backwards

-Modified version of read-each-line to accodimate backwards reading.
+Modified version of read-each-line to accommodate backwards reading.

 Reads file line by line, synchronously, from last line to first - backwards.